vaadin/docs/README.md

 The `latest` branch is for Vaadin documentation and selected by default.
 Select the `hilla` branch if you wish to contribute to Hilla documentation.
 As an exception, any contributions to component documentation (including that related to Hilla) should be done to the `latest` branch.
+To unhide the React live examples for local development, remove the `hiddenContent` config from `dspublisher/config/default.json`.

 ## Contents